csem/experiment_tracker/README.md

 df = loader.load_folder("my_experiment")
 ```

-if you want return also the path to your log files you pass a list instead of a string as parameter to query_string
+if you want to return also the path to your log files you can pass a list instead of a string as parameter to query_string

 ```python
 from csem_exptrack import process loader = process.file_loader.FileLoader(query_string=["*.npy","*.log"])
 df = loader.load_folder("my_experiment")
 ```

+The returned pd.DataFrame contains the paths of your results relative to the folder where you run your code the parameters, from .hydra/config, of each run.
+The pd.DataFrame has hierchical structure, both for columns and rows.
+Columns:
+Level 0: **Date**: the path to the results (npy file)
+Level 1: **Run**: the name of the parameter you used in your .hydra/config file
+Rows:
+Level 0: **Group**: See below "formatting the hydra file"
+Level 1: **parameters**: See below "formatting the hydra file"